 The inner lining and moisture barrier are sewn together to make up the inner layer.

-Moisture Barrier: The moisture barrier is a film or a coating on a substrate which reduces the amount of water from the environment that might penetrate to the inside of the Footwear.
-The moisture barrier is bonded to a woven or nonwoven substrate to give it strength and durability.
-All breathable moisture barriers have the ability to prevent liquid moisture from passing through, while allowing the passage of moisture vapor.
+The moisture barrier is a film or coating on a substrate which reduces the amount of water from the environment that might penetrate to the inside of the Footwear.
+The moisture barrier is bonded to the inner lining for strength and durability.
+The inner lining attached to the moisture barrier is a breathable fabric that protects the moisture barrier and absorbs perspiration, allowing it to pass through the moisture barrier.
+All breathable moisture barriers have the ability to prevent liquid moisture from pasting through, while allowing the passage of moisture vapor.
 This allows some body heat to escape the inner layers and move outside the footwear.
-This promotes the evaporative cooling of the firefighter's feet, ankles, and lower legs.
+This promotes the evaporative cooling of the firefighter's feet, ankles and lower legs.